 Woodland Dunes offers programs for adults in our community.
 These programs are listed on our upcoming events calendar.
-Most special events such as Owl Fest and Bird Breakfast include hikes and presentations geared for our adult visitors.
+Most special events such as Owl Fest, when applicable, and Bird Breakfast include hikes and presentations geared for our adult visitors.

 Scouts and Youth Groups